 Field Office and Park Operations

 Arrangements for filming, taping, recording, interviewing or photographing at MSHP must be made several days in advance through the Marketing and Development Unit.
-A copy of these guidelines can be sent by contacting the Marketing Manager.
+A copy of these guidelines can be sent by contacting the Chief of Marketing.

 Once you visit, we know you will agree with our request to respect Mackinac State Historic Parks as you would any of America’s historic and natural treasures.
 MSHP contain Michigan’s oldest buildings, artifacts, and hundreds of acres of unspoiled forests.